-Saul has repeatedly been recognized in Chambers USA: America’s Leading Lawyers for Business, which most recently quoted clients who credited his “‘excellent legal expertise and pragmatic counseling style.’”
-Previously Chambers recognized him as “business-focused in his advice, which is really appreciated and he helps guide us through all the gray areas” (2012), a “much admired . . . experienced attorney with a strong, substantive practice” (2011), as offering expertise “with clients in a wide range of industries, including pharmaceutical, publishing, semi-conductor and retail” (2009) and for his ability “to ‘bring about a compromise between parties in tricky stand-off situations,’” observing that “[t]his skill is a result of the ‘excellent strategies he plans after carefully and thoroughly considering the issues’” (2008).
+Saul has repeatedly been recognized in Chambers USA: America’s Leading Lawyers for Business, which most recently quoted clients who describe him as “extremely knowledgeable and experienced,” “superb” and as having the “ability to analyze problems and then explain them in as much or as little detail and complexity as is needed to address his audience” (2015).
+Previously Chambers recognized him as “a ‘wonderful antitrust advocate’ and a ‘great strategist and technician’” (2014), for his “‘excellent legal expertise and pragmatic counseling style’” (2013), as “business-focused in his advice, which is really appreciated and he helps guide us through all the gray areas” (2012), as a “much admired . . . experienced attorney with a strong, substantive practice” (2011), as offering expertise “with clients in a wide range of industries, including pharmaceutical, publishing, semi-conductor and retail” (2009) and for his ability “to ‘bring about a compromise between parties in tricky stand-off situations,’” observing that “[t]his skill is a result of the ‘excellent strategies he plans after carefully and thoroughly considering the issues’” (2008).

 In Re Rail Freight Fuel Surcharge Antitrust Litigation (US District Court., D.D.C.).
 Co-counsel defending major railroad in several nationwide class action antitrust law suits against major US railroads alleging collusion to fix fuel surcharges on freight shipments in violation of the Sherman Act.